zemgeez/zemgeez/README.md

-- 🔭 I’m currently working on ReactJS Projects
+- 🔭 I’m currently working on Writing Scripts and next NextJS
-- 🌱 I’m currently learning Networking and NextJS
 - 👯 I’m looking to collaborate on Python Frameworks
-- 🤔 I’m looking for help with any sort of Networking Tutorial
 - 💬 Ask me about git, linux, Sketching or relative
 - 📫 How to reach me:https://www.instagram.com/man_v_a/ | https://www.linkedin.com/in/abhinav-pandey-882607206/
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
-- ⚡ Fun fact: I do Sketching before swiming so that they don't get washed away
+Sketching before swiming so that they don't get washed away

 ---
 <details>